JULIELab/jcore-base/jcore-opennlp-token-ae/README.md

 ```

 ### Objective
 JULIE Lab TokenAnnotator is an UIMA Analysis Engine that annotates tokes in given sentences.
+This Engine uses the OpenNLP `Tokenizer` and assumes that sentences have been annotated in the CAS.
+ It iterates over sentences and invokes the OpenNLP `Tokenizer` on each sentence.

 ### Requirements and Dependencies
+The input and output of an AE is done via annotation objects.
+The classes corresponding to these objects are part of the [JCoRe Type System](https://github.com/JULIELab/jcore-base/tree/master/jcore-types).

 ### Using the CR - Descriptor Configuration
+In UIMA, each component is configured by a descriptor in XML.
+Such a preconfigured descriptor is avaiable under `jcore-base/jcore-opennlp-token-ae/desc` but it can be further edited if so desired; see [UIMA SDK User's Guide](https://uima.apache.org/downloads/releaseDocs/2.1.0-incubating/docs/html/tools/tools.html#ugr.tools.cde) for further information.

 **1. Parameters**